MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/how-dpm-protects-data.md

 For application data, after the replica is created by DPM, changes to volume blocks that belong to application files are tracked by the volume filter.

 How changes are transferred to the DPM server depends on the application and the type of synchronization.
-The operation that is labelled synchronization in DPM Administrator Console is analogous to an incremental backup, and it creates an accurate reflection of the application data when combined with the replica.
+The operation that is labeled synchronization in DPM Administrator Console is analogous to an incremental backup, and it creates an accurate reflection of the application data when combined with the replica.

-During the type of synchronization that is labelled express full backup in DPM Administrator Console, a full Volume Shadow Copy Service (VSS) snapshot is created but only changed blocks are transferred to the DPM server.
+During the type of synchronization that is labeled express full backup in DPM Administrator Console, a full Volume Shadow Copy Service (VSS) snapshot is created but only changed blocks are transferred to the DPM server.

 Each express full backup creates a recovery point for application data.
 If the application supports incremental backups, each synchronization also creates a recovery point.
 The synchronization type supported by each type of application data is summarized as follows: